 A research grant to medical oncologists Richard Isaacs and Navin Wewala from Palmerston North Hopsital for the PantoCIN trial.
 The trial tests the availability of a cheap, widely available drug to prevent delayed nausea and vomiting from chemotherapy.

 Bio-impedence machines for Palmerston North Hospital to assist in the early detection of lymphoedema.

 A breast tomosynthesis machine - a type of 3D mammography - in Palmerston North to help improve early detection and diagnosis of breast cancer.

 Thriving, a support service that’s an alternative to outpatient clinic follow-up for low-risk early breast cancer patients.

 Free individual or family counselling sessions for anyone who has ever been diagnosed with breast cancer.

-PINC individual physio sessions to assist with recovery after surgery – up to 4 free sessions (eligibility criteria apply) in Kapiti and Palmerson North.
+PINC individual physio sessions to assist with recovery after surgery – up to four free sessions (eligibility criteria apply) in Kapiti and Palmerson North.